ALU-BSE/week-2-creating-your-first-react-app-Pnayiturik/README.md

 4. **Open your browser and visit:**
 	[http://localhost:5173/](http://localhost:5173/)

-You should see my name and my favorite football team displayed on the page.
+You should see a large heading saying "Hello from MyComponent!", a paragraph of text, and my name in italic displayed on the page.